katherinewadge-berrospi/Quiz-of-the-year/README.md

 Both headers are clearly visible on all devices and complement the colour scheme.
 The background colour is a light purple with transparency, allowing the main backdrop circles to show through.
 The dark purple font ties the design together.

 ### Logos
 The logos are related to the quiz and serve as visual anchors, flanking the main header "Quiz Of The Year!".
+They also both have alternative text, making it accessible to those visually impaired.

 - The first logo is a vibrant cartoon image of a human head filled with abstract shapes and colours, symbolizing creativity and uniqueness.
 - The second logo displays "2024" at a slant, adding a fun and dynamic element that emphasizes the quiz's focus on the year 2024.